Three-Little-Birds/migration-mcp/README.md

 - **Runtime install:** follow the [Quickstart](#quickstart) `uv pip install "git+https://github.com/Three-Little-Birds/migration-mcp.git"` step on any host that should serve migration data.
 - **Data root care:** keep `~/bird-data/migration/` (or `BIRD_MIGRATION_DATA_ROOT`) populated via `scripts/data/refresh_migration_sources.py`, and note the provenance (BirdFlow, BirdCast, Movebank) in PRs.
-- **Licensing discipline:** cite data sources and their licences whenever you contribute new GeoJSON tiles or routes.
+- **Licensing & access:** BirdCast data is public but licensed; Movebank tracks usually require account approval.
+Configure credentials via `scripts/setup_movebank_credentials.py` and only cache datasets you have permission to use.

 ## Contributing